daily-demos/sieve-demos/README.md

   1. [xtts-v1](https://www.sievedata.com/functions/sieve/xtts-v1)
   1. [video_retalking](https://www.sievedata.com/functions/sieve/video_retalking)

-All Sieve functions follow more or less the same usage, which is as follows:
+All Sieve functions follow more or less the same usage pattern, which is as follows:

 1. Upload your video or audio to Sieve
 1. Fetch the Sieve function of your choice